bio-tools/biotoolsDocs/IFB_tools.rst

 * A credit of role **Maintainer** with one ore more applicable types

-For any credit, you can specify and of the following:
+For any credit, you can specify any of the following:

 .. csv-table::
    :header: "Attribute", "Description"